WELCOME TO SOUTH LUANGWA

-Luangwa is a world class destination and boasts a high population of leopards which are commonly seen on our night drives.
-Large herds of elephants will bathe and drink steps away from our accommodations.
-Great numbers of hippos and crocodiles grace the banks of the nomadic Luangwa River.
-Lion, giraffe, and wildebeest all call this part of the world home.
+Luangwa is a world-class destination and boasts a high population of leopards, which are commonly seen on our night drives.
+Large herds of elephants will bathe and drink steps away from your accommodations.

 Amenities & Services